zhangrengang/phytop/README.md

 Visual parameters for adjusting fonts:

-1.Adjust the leaf size
+1.Adjust the leaf size:
 ```
 phytop astral.tree -leaf_size 20
 ```
 ![pie](example_data/legend_forintroduce/astral.tree-leaf_size20-1.png)
 **Figure.
 Visual result of Phytop on example data with "-leaf_size". "-leaf_size 20" in this example.** This parameter can be used to adjust font size of font size of leaf names.

-2.Adjust the font size of branch size
+2.Adjust the font size of branch size:
 ```
 phytop astral.tree -branch_size 20
 ```
 ![pie](example_data/legend_forintroduce/astral.tree_branchsize20-1.png)
 **Figure.
 Visual result of Phytop on example data with "-branch_size" parameter. "-branch_size 20" in this example.** This parameter can be used to adjust font size of text in branch.

-3.Make barplot not display text
+3.Make barplot not display text:
 ```
 phytop astral.tree -notext
 ```